Start Free Trial Book a Demo

 With Document360, you have full Markdown support in the text editor with support for tables, images, videos, code, and other callouts.

 From the back end, the experience is designed for editors, with support for bulk operations based on article tags.
 You can move, delete, or hide groups of articles all at the same time, and also filter based on author and category.
-This is absolutely necessary when you have a large knowledge base with several different contributors sprawling over lots of articles.
+This is necessary when you have a large knowledge base with several different contributors sprawling over lots of articles.

 If you want to see what a knowledge base built with Document360 looks like, check out the documentation on the official Document360 site.
-There’s no better way to get used to the intuitive experience of navigating expertly-written user help articles than by practicing on the ones written by the software creators themselves.~
+There’s no better way to get used to the intuitive experience of navigating expertly-written user-help articles than by practicing on the ones written by the software creators themselves.~

 Get Started